Slack MCP server

 npm install @ubie-oss/slack-mcp-server

-Note that this package is hosted in GitHub Registry, so you'll need a Personal Access Token (PAT) to install it.
+Note that the package is hosted in GitHub Registry, so you'll need a Personal Access Token (PAT).

 Configuration